fisart/Tempest/README.md

 The Software will install itself and will create three html pages which give you details of the daily, hourly and immediate Weather condition
 The Script allows for a large degree of customization.
-Those parameters can be stored locally and  used on the fly
+Those parameters can be stored locally and  used on the fly The source of the Data is Weatherflow and you need an Internet Connection

 The devleopment of the Software is discussed in the following Forum : https://community.symcon.de/t/tempest/51636

 More details can be found in the header of the script

+Tempest Station is a PHP Script which needs the following preconditions :

+1.) a Tempest Weather Station from Weather flow,
+2.)
+IP Symcon which you can find here : https://www.symcon.de/ 3.) a UDP Socket in IP Symcon with Port 50222

+The Program receives realtime Data from the local Tempest Weatherstation and Stores the Data in a number of Variables